Do you know someone else who could benefit from selling their handmade items on Amazon that

 You can also see how to fill out the edit screen fields creating a Variant listing in my step-by-step instructions earlier in the article.

 If you are creating a new Parent listing, besides the Variations edit screen, you will also need to fill out the other five edit screens Vital Info, Offer, Images, Keywords and More Details with at least the minimum required field values.
-I have been creating a new Parent listing by selecting a regular item that I would be using as one of this Parents Child items.
+I have been creating a new Parent listing by selecting a regular item that I would be using as one of these Parents Child items.
 I then copy that regular item and when I bring up the edit screen, many of my fields are already filled in for my Parent listing.
 I generally fill in the Variant edit screen and add one photo to the Images edit page.
 I may also adjust the title or product description if needed before saving and creating the Parent listing.
 After the Parent listing is created, I go into all the Child items under that Parent listing and see what Child item fields need to be adjusted since some of them have the Child item fields overwritten by the information from the Parent listing.
 I specifically check the Child item's title, product description, and keyword fields and modify as needed.

 If you are in the new edit screen just adding or editing an existing item, you can skip this Variations menu option.
 You only need to fill this out if you are specifically setting up a new Parent listing or editing an existing Parent listing.